-And every time he wakes up, the pain that felt so real would eventually fades into the distance and he’s left in a state where going back to sleep was not an option he could accomplish.
+And every time he wakes up, the pain that felt so real would eventually fade into the distance and he’s left in a state where going back to sleep was not an option that he could accomplish.

 But Bucky didn’t know that Steve was aware of the nightmares that he had.
 Steve would wake up in the middle of the night, when he hears Bucky screaming his name.
 He would wake up when he hears Bucky pleading for his life.
 He would wake up when Bucky struggles, as if he were fighting for his life.

-If Bucky ever got into a temperature higher than Steve himself have ever gone through, he would rush to the bathroom, only to come back with a wet washcloth.
+If Bucky ever got into a temperature higher than anything that Steve himself has ever gone through, he would rush to the bathroom, only to come back with a wet washcloth.
 And he’s seen Bucky doing it for him so many times that it’s almost natural for Steve to know his way with it.

-But Steve never did have to find Bucky, it was always Steve that picked fights with everything that moved and got beaten up in various back alleys, seven ways to heaven.
-Bucky always managed to find him, even if he was shoved behind a different dumpster or if he was covered in trash.
+But back then, Steve never did have to find Bucky, it was always Steve that picked fights with everything that moved and got beaten up in various back alleys, seven ways to heaven.
+Bucky always managed to find him, even if he was shoved behind a different dumpster every week or even if he was covered in a week’s worth of trash.